nickvandaelen/KidneyExchangeOptimization/README.md

 # Kidney Exchange Optimization - Group 7

-This repository contains code and instance files related to kidney exchange optimization problems, with a focus on both exact and heuristic methods.
-It implements different approaches for solving kidney exchange problems, including the branch-and-bound algorithm and cycle-chain deactivation strategies.
+This repository contains code and instance files related to kidney exchange optimization problems.
+It implements different approaches for solving kidney exchange problems, including the branch-and-bound algorithm, cycle-chain deactivation strategies and a variety of heuristic methods.

 ## Table of Contents